App Modes

 The Webflow Designer is a powerful collaborative tool for teams to design and build websites quickly and at scale.
 To support collaboration, the Designer offers various modes to support different aspects of the design process:

-- Designing and Editing: Designers can create and refine the website’s layout and appearance in the Webflow Designer, while marketers and content writers manage and update content in the Editor.
+- Designing and Building: Designers can create and refine the website’s layout and appearance in the Webflow Designer, while marketers and content writers manage and update content in build mode.

 - Page Branching: Multiple designers can work on different pages of the same site at the same time, allowing for parallel development and reducing bottlenecks.